RupinMittal/Autonomous-Maze-Robot/README.md

 so that you have the STM-configured files ready to go.
 Your robot will need to match the same port connections in the schematics.

+The test for the robots was a modified verison of the AAMC competition at UCLA where the top right corner is considered the end of the maze.

 ### Software

 The microcontroller used was the STM 32 Microcontoller, so the embedded programs were written in